LittleWuCoding/connection_control/README.md

 ```
 4. modified your postgresql.conf and restart your DB

-5.psql into the server and run
+5. psql into the server and run
 ```
 create extension connection_control;
 ```